 Once it is dry (it is a enamel and it will take a while), we can start adding the second layer of grass.
 In my case, I do not like much the hair-like modelling flock.
 Instead, I inherited from my father some kind of very thin green sawdust that looks amazing.
 I do not know what I will do when it is over… To glue it I used white glue thinned with water and randomly glue it on the base.
 Once again I did not follow any logic.
 Sometimes I overlap the green areas, sometimes not.
 Play with this variation.
 Also note that I did not cover large areas.

 Finally, we work on the third and last layer of vegetation: the bushes.
 I have used everything I had on hand to add as much variation as I could.
-I have used grass tufts from different brands, different colours and different sizes.
-And then I have randomly glued them on the base using white glue.
-To add another different texture, I also add randomly some pieces of blindweed or ivy from ArmyPainter.
+I have used grass tufts from Tajima1 of different colours and different sizes, which are auto-adhesive.
+To add another texture, I added randomly some pieces of blindweed or ivy from ArmyPainter.
 Note how many times I have repeated the word “random”.
-Randomness is one of the keys when creating vegetation on a diorama!
+Randomness is one of the key words when creating the foliage on a diorama!